XopheD/chronologic/README.md

 It is designed to manage efficiently thousands of instants in order to be used, for instance, for planning or sheduling problems.

+## Features
+* `serde` provides the Serialize/Deserialize traits for all structures of this crate

  ## Time structures
  Several time structures (interval, sets) are provided to make easier time manipulation.